 Transformations

-Transformations are a powerful new Svix feature that allow the modification of certain webhook properties in-flight.
-When you enable Transformations, your customers can write Javascript code on their endpoints that can change a webhook's HTTP method, target URL, and body payload.
+Transformations are a powerful Svix feature that allows the modification of certain webhook properties in-flight.
+When you enable Transformations, your customers can write JavaScript code on their endpoints that can change a webhook's HTTP method, target URL, and body payload.

 Enabling Transformations